Double-banded Sandgrouse as water indicator

 How Sandgrouse chicks are drinking

-And there is another wonder of nature, DBSG’s fly once a day to water for drinking.
+And there is another wonder of nature: DBSGs fly once a day to water for drinking.
 Males have specially adapted feathers at their breast, which can store water.
-They are flying back to their chicks somewhere in the torched landscape with a speed of about 60 km/h and this stored water is not evaporating significantly.
-When back to the chicks, these are squeezing out the transported water with their beaks from the breast feathers.
-Experiments in a zoo have shown, that chicks are only able to drink water from cotton swaps, but not from open water sources or through regurgitation.
+They fly back to their chicks somewhere in the torched landscape at a speed of about 60 km/h, and this stored water does not evaporate significantly.
+Returning to the chicks, they squeeze out the transported water with their beaks from the breast feathers.
+Experiments in a zoo have shown that chicks can only drink water from cotton swaps but not from open water sources or regurgitation.

 How Sandgrouses in flight can help to find water

-To save energy and avoid birds of prey, DBSG’s are flying always in a straight line from their point of roosting to the water source.
-Research has shown that the peak of arriving at the water site is 16 minutes after sunset.
-Mostly between two and four Double-banded Sandgrouses are arriving at the same time.
-And average remaining time at the water source is 28 minutes.
+To save energy and avoid birds of prey, DBSGs always fly straight from their point of roosting to the water source.
+Research has shown that the peak time they arrive at the water site is 16 minutes after sunset.
+Usually, between two and four Double-banded Sandgrouses arrive at the same time.
+The average remaining time at the water source is 28 minutes.

-That means, a person in the bush who is looking for water in a bushveld or scrubland savanna biome, should look for either one or two pairs of medium-sized birds, which are low and fast flying a straight line around sunset or shortly afterward.
-These will be DBSG’s on their way to a good-sized, permanent, and open water source.
+That means a person in the bush who is looking for water in a bushveld or scrubland savanna biome should look for one or two pairs of medium-sized birds, which are low and fast and fly in a straight line around sunset or shortly afterward.
+These will be DBSGs on their way to a good-sized, permanent, and open water source.

 Water drinking times of all four Sandgrouse species in Southern Africa

-The various sandgrouse species fly at different times to water, but only Double-banded sandgrouses and Yellow-throated sandgrouses can normally be seen, as the other two species are flying during nighttime.
+The various sandgrouse species fly at different times to water.
+Still, only Double-banded sandgrouses and Yellow-throated sandgrouses can usually be seen, as the other two species fly during nighttime.

 • Double-banded Sandgrouse (Pterocles bicinctus): 15′ after sunset